opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 # Working with alerts

-The **Alerts** window provides features to view and manage alerts.
+The **Alerts** window provides features for viewing and managing alerts.
 It consists of:

 - A bar graph displaying alert counts, dates, and statuses or severities.
 - Two tabs: